-This easy recipe for tortilla soup is loaded with chicken and veggies, a little rice and adorned with the brightest green avocado, salty queso fresco, crunchy tortilla chips, a touch of cilantro, and finished with a tangy squeeze of lime!
+This easy recipe for tortilla soup is loaded with chicken and veggies, a little rice and garnished with chunks of avocado, salty queso fresco, crunchy tortilla chips, a touch of cilantro, and finished with a tangy squeeze of lime!
 A 30 minute meal or throw in slow cooker in the morning!
 Plus it’s GLUTEN FREE!

 CHICKEN TORTILLA SOUP

 What I love about this soup is that it can be ready in a jiffy, or popped in the slow cooker to simmer all day.

 - One thing I’ve learned about chicken and the slow cooker is that it should cook less time than you think.